CaptainCheetah/making-words/README.md

 # making-words

-Proof of concept for elementary making words activity with drag and drop and speech synthesis.
-Chrome Browser targeted, and some elements of the implementation have been deprecated.
+Proof of concept for elementary spelling activity using speech synthesis and a drag-and-drop interface.
+Chrome Browser targeted; some elements of this implementation have been deprecated.